rlnB2022/rlnB2022/README.md

 - 👋 Hi, I’m Rick.
 - 👀 I'm a React Software Engineer with almost 2 years of professional experience in the industry.
 - 🌱 I love to learn!
-Wouldn't it be great if I knew how to write back-end code as well?
-Sure it is!
-Currently learning Ruby on Rails.
+I thought it would be great if I knew how to write back-end code.
+Currently learning Ruby on Rails!
 - 💞️ I’m looking for a position as a Front-End Software Engineer.
 -  ⚡ Fun fact: **Baseball nerd - GO HALOS! <img src="https://deltafonts.com/wp-content/uploads/Los-Angeles-Angels-of-Anaheim-Logo.png" alt="A with a halo" width="25px" />**